Nonintersecting random walks in the neighborhood of a symmetric tacnode: Finite system at Finite system at tau=0

 It is well known by~\cite{Bor98} that the process above

-with a measure of this form gives rise to a determinantal point process (random point measure)
+with a measure of this form, gives rise to a determinantal point process (random point measure)

-with a certain kernel $\BK_m(x,y)$, to be computed in Theorem~\ref{thmKernelPart}.
+with a certain kernel $\BK_m(x,y)$, to be computed in Theorem \ref{thmKernelPart}.

-Instead of the process $\textbf{x}(\tau)$, we shall analyze its complementary (dual) process, which we denote by
+Instead of the process $\mathbf{x}(\tau)$, we shall analyze its complementary (dual) process, which we denote by

-If $\textbf{x}$ denotes the trajectories of the $2m+1$ particles, then let $\tilde{\textbf{x}}$ denote the trajectories of the holes, obtained by the particle-hole transformation, see Figures~\ref{figTrajectoriesB} and~\ref{figTrajectoriesC}.
+If $\mathbf{x}$ denotes the trajectories of the $2m+1$ particles, then let $\tilde{\mathbf{x}}$ denote the trajectories of the holes, obtained by the particle-hole transformation; see Figures~\ref{figTrajectoriesB} and~\ref{figTrajectoriesC}.

-The reason for starting with the process $\textbf{x}$ is that the Karlin-McGregor formula applies to a finite number of paths, while $\tilde{\textbf{x}}$ has an infinite number of paths.
+The reason for starting with the process $\mathbf{x}$ is that the Karlin--McGregor formula applies to a finite number of paths, while $\tilde{\mathbf{x}}$\vadjust{\goodbreak} has an infinite number of paths.
 By the complementation principle in the Appendix of~\cite{BOO00}, the dual point process at $\tau=0$,

 is also determinantal with correlation kernel